 If you do find work in Berlin, you should check your employment rights in Germany.
 You may also hire a lawyer to check your contract to ensure the terms meet German labor law.

 Work in Berlin

 The job market in Berlin

-There is a great diversity of available jobs in Berlin and more than 350,000 companies, organizations, associations, universities, and higher education and institutes in the city.
-There is a large number of small and medium-sized businesses in Berlin – there are some 280,000 companies employing less than 250 people – and many of them are global market leaders in their field.
+There is a great diversity of available jobs in Berlin.
+More than 350,000 companies, organizations, associations, universities, and higher education and institutes are in the city.
+There is a large number of small and medium-sized businesses in Berlin; there are some 280,000 companies employing less than 250 people – and many of them are global market leaders in their field.

-The main sectors in Berlin are healthcare industries, ICT, media and creative industries, transport, mobility and logistics, energy technology, photonics, and services.
+The main sectors in Berlin are healthcare, ICT, media, mobility, logistics, energy, photonics, and services.
 The German manufacturing sector is growing but such companies are almost all small with 10 or fewer employees.

 The main sources of employment in Berlin are real estate and professional, scientific and technical services, alongside wholesale and retail trade, mechanics, social work, hotel and catering and education.
 The 10 largest employers in Berlin are corporate giants Deutsche Bahn, Charité-Universitätsmedizin Berlin, Vivantes Netzwerk für Gesundheit, Berliner Verkehrsbetriebe (BVG), Siemens, Kaiser’s Tengelmann, Deutsche Telekom, EDEKA Minden-Hannover Stiftung, Deutsche Post DHL, and the WISAG group of service companies.
 See the Berliner Morgenpost’s survey of Berlin’s top 200 employers, and Berlin’s Great Place to Work in Berlin-Brandenburg in 2016.